 In order to balance its rich past with the new industries that are cropping up in the Petaluma, the city’s controlled development plan mitigates population growth and urbanization within sustainable levels.
 The city planning is now contracted out, but Petaluma still maintains restrictions upon the rate and density of urban growth to maintain the city’s characteristic spaciousness and small-town feel.
 Based on the historic planning of Petaluma and the foresight of government, a green space, known as the Urban Growth Boundary, exists around the city limits.
 This boundary prevents development and protects Petaluma from urban sprawl from the north and the south.
 The 2010 census reported that Petaluma had a population of 57,941.

 The Brod Law Firm represents individuals and small business throughout Northern California, and in all parts of Sonoma County.
 The Brod Law Firm helps Petaluma residents with personal injury cases of all kinds, and in injury cases, we operate on a contingency-fee basis, which means that no legal fees will be owed unless there is a recovery of money.
 The Brod Law Firm proudly serves the community of Petaluma, and provides Spanish-speaking legal services to the Spanish-speaking community of this city.

 The directions to our San Francisco office from Petaluma are as follows: Take U.S. Highway 101 south to the Golden Gate Bridge and into San Francisco.
 Make a left at Lombard Street, turn right onto Van Ness Avenue, and turn left onto Bush Street.
 Continue onto First Street and turn right onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St., which is the brick building at the corner of Anthony and Jessie streets.
+The office is at 100 Pine St #1250., which is the brick building at the corner of Anthony and Jessie streets.